-From the Configuration submenu, select the Geometry submenu to adjust your display shape, work with the lens, define a multi-screen mapping of incoming source material, or to work with test patterns.
-The "Reserved" option has no function.
+From the Configuration submenu, select the Geometry submenu to work with a motorized lens (available separately), to define a multi-screen mapping of incoming source material, or to work with test patterns.
+Other options have no function in this projector model.

-Figure 3.23.
+Figure 3.24.
 Geometry Menu